Kometa-Team/Kometa/docs/kometa/install/unraid.md

 **IMPORTANT NOTES:**

-* If you were not aware, the unRAID app store leverages Docker containers.
+* The unRAID app store leverages Docker containers.
 As such, we are tweaking the existing Docker container walkthrough to make it work on unRAID.
 This walkthrough is going to be pretty pedantic.
 I’m assuming you’re reading it because you have no idea how to get this going on unRAID, so I’m proceeding from the assumption that you want to be walked through every little detail.
 You’re going to deliberately cause errors and then fix them as you go through it.
 This is to help you understand what exactly is going on behind the scenes so that when you see these sorts of problems in the wild you will have some background to understand what’s happening.
 If I only give you the happy path walkthrough, then when you make a typo later on you’ll have no idea where that typo might be or why it’s breaking things.

 * You may want to take an hour to get familiar with Docker fundamentals with the [official tutorial](https://www.docker.com/101-tutorial/).